dmutchnik/Drew-s-Web-Portal/README.md

 # Drew's Web Portal

-This project is a web portal built using Vue.js for the frontend and Node.js for the backend.
+This project is a web portal built using Vue.js for the frontend and Python with the Flask framework for the backend.
 It provides features for user registration, login, and profile management.

 ## Features